rahulnahak2/movie-rental-practice/README.md

 ```
 javac src/*.java
-java -cp src java.com.etraveli.movierental.Main
+java -cp src java.com.etraveli.movierental.MovieRentalApplication
 ```
 Changes :
 1. Updated the java project with apache Maven and spring framework.
 2. Updated main class as spring boot stater class.
+3. Created "GenerateSlipController" class to receive request from the web browser.
+Added Post method to receive customer and rental movie details as defined in "CustomerDetails" class and return generated rental slip to the web browser.
+4. Re-arranged the java classes with designated packages for better reading and understanding of code.

 To-Do :
-1. Create controllers to receive request from the web.
-2. Restructure/ re-organize of java classes and create packages for better readability.
-3. Re-construction of business logic with boiler plate code and helper classes.
+1. Re-construction of business logic with boiler plate code and helper classes.
-4. Configuration of database to store and manage the data.
+2. Configuration of database to store and manage the data.
+3. Add test cases to optimize the quality of code and helps designing the application for future enhancements.